 Andrew W. Mellon Post-Doctoral Fellows 2013-15

 The IPRH is delighted to welcome Dr. Aaron Carcio, who joins us this fall as one of two new Andrew W. Mellon Post-Doctoral Fellows in the Humanities.
-Dr. Carico will spend two years at Illinois conducting research on his project (see right), participating in IPRH and other campus activities, and teaching courses in the Department of English.
+Dr. Carico will spend two years at Illinois conducting research on his project (see below), participating in IPRH and other campus activities, and teaching courses in the Department of English.

 Aaron Carico received his PhD in American Studies from Yale, and he was recently a postdoctoral fellow with the Center for African American Studies at Princeton.
 At IPRH, he will continue to develop his book manuscript, “The Free Plantation: Slavery’s Institution in America, 1865-1940,” a project that excavates the plantation’s lasting structures in American law, culture, and political economy, which withstood slavery’s formal abolition.
 His essay “Freedom as Accumulation” will be included in a forthcoming anthology titled Plantation Modernity, and, along with Dara Orenstein, he co-edited “The Fictions of Finance,” a special edition of the Radical History Review that examines the rhetorical and the operational dimensions of finance capitalism, slated to appear in Winter 2014.
 His work has been supported by grants from the Gilder Lehrman Center, the Smithsonian’s National Museum of American History, the University of North Carolina at Chapel Hill, and Duke University, among others.

 The Free Plantation: Slavery’s Institution in America, 1865–1940